The New Oil

 Honorable Mention: Security Tokens

 For most people TOTP will provide the best blend of security and convenience.
 However, for those who require additional protection many security tokens exist that provide maximum protection at very little additional cost and effort.
 Security tokens (sometimes called “security keys”) are physical devices that plug into your computer via USB.
 If an account is configured to use a security token, the device must be plugged in rather than entering a code.
 They are nearly perfect additional security because they can’t be remotely hijacked or phished the way that other keys can, but are susceptible to loss and damage in ways that other keys are not.
 Some of the more commonly recommended security tokens include OnlyKey and Yubikey.
-Less common but source available options include the Nitrokey (non-affiliate link) and SoloKey.
+Less common but source available options include the Nitrokey and SoloKey.

 Other Forms of Authentication